 This compound shoulder exercise is not recommended if you don’t have a lot of shoulder mobility.

-- Sit on an exercise bench and place the barbell to just below shoulder height.
+- Sit on an exercise bench and place the barbell just below shoulder height.

 - Elevate the barbell overhead by fully extending your arms while breathing out.